 In preparation for my newly developed gluten free tiramisu recipe, I thought you’d appreciate an inexpensive way to make your own gluten free chocolate liqueur.
-You may use this recipe in baking immediately, though I suggest for use in cocktails to wait about 1 week for it to ferment.
-Now you’ll not only be able to make a delicious tiramisu, but your favorite chocolate martinis, or by adding cream, your own creme de coco, and many more cocktail favorites.
-I hope you enjoy this recipe, and look for my tiramisu recipe soon.
+You may use this recipe in baking immediately though I suggest for use in cocktails to wait about 1 week for it to ferment.
+Now, you’ll not only be able to make a delicious tiramisu, but your favorite chocolate martinis, or by adding cream, your own creme de cocoa, and many more cocktail favorites.
+I hope you enjoy this recipe as well as my Gluten Free Tiramisu Cake Recipe soon.

-- With a mesh strainer, strain into a glass container; allow to cool for 10 minutes.
+Using a mesh strainer, drain into a glass container, and allow to cool for 10 minutes.

-- Line a clean mesh strainer with a double layer of cheesecloth.
-Strain mixture again into a glass jar with lid.
+Line a clean mesh strainer with a double layer of cheesecloth.
+Strain mixture again into a glass jar.
 Using a spoon, push chocolate granules to the side, allowing the liquid to easily drain into the container.

-- Store at room temperature for at least 2 days.
+Store at room temperature for at least 2 days for use in cooking or baking, 1 week or longer for drinking.
 Shake before using.
+You may need to strain it again.

 Serve straight up, over ice, with cream (layered or blended), or in chocolate martinis.
 You can also use it to make dessert fillings, cakes, or coffee.
 Multiply recipe as needed.

 *Use vodka that fits your dietary needs.
 Some brands of vodka are derived from glutenous grains which is controversial.
 If you know you cannot tolerate alcohol made from glutenous grains use the following brands, all made in the United States.